-First, we find that larger and less capitalized BHCs originated lower-quality loans through their AMCs (columns (4) and (5)).
+First, we find that larger and less capitalized BHCs are associated with lower-quality loans through their AMCs (columns (4) and (5)).
 The capital-related evidence supports the notion that the need to conserve capital motivated BHCs to pursue mortgage lending through AMCs.
 Second, BHCs that originated a larger share of OTD mortgages were less likely to pursue inferior lending strategies through AMCs (column (6)).
-Finally, we observe that BHCs with a higher share of loans originated though AMC subsidiaries are characterized by inferior-quality loans (column (7)).
+This evidence is consistent with Agarwal, Chang, and Yavas (2012), who find that portfolio loans were more likely to default than securitized loans.Finally, we observe that BHCs with a higher share of loans originated though AMC subsidiaries are characterized by inferior-quality loans (column (7)).
 This evidence is consistent with AMCs originating risky loans that ADIs could not originate due to regulatory constraints.